pkillian/Playlist-Exporter/README.md

 Python Script: Copies all necessary files and information and aggregates it in order to make playlist sharing simple.

+        YOU MUST USE PYTHON3 WITH THIS SCRIPT!!
+The file input will fail with python2 or below.

 	Takes a '.m3u' playlist file as input, and exports all songs to a folder on user's desktop by default (a different output location can be specified with the '-o' flag described here).